-Any excess of the Minimum Corporate Income Tax (MCIT), beginning July 01, 2020 and until June 30, 2023, shall be computed at 1% of the gross income as of the end of the taxable year is imposed on a domestic corporation beginning on the fourth taxable year immediately following the year in which such corporation commenced its business operations, when the minimum corporate income tax is greater than the ordinary corporate income tax over the ordinary corporate income tax shall be carried forward and credited against the latter for the three immediately succeeding taxable years.
+Any excess of the Minimum Corporate Income Tax (MCIT), beginning July 1, 2020 and until June 30, 2023, shall be computed at 1% of the gross income as of the end of the taxable year is imposed on a domestic corporation beginning on the fourth taxable year immediately following the year in which such corporation commenced its business operations, when the minimum corporate income tax is greater than the ordinary corporate income tax shall be carried forward and credited against the latter for the three immediately succeeding taxable years.
 After June 30, 2023, the rate of MCIT shall be 2% of the gross income as of the end of the taxable year.